Midnight Madness (1980 film): Music

+Home media

+It was released in 1985 on VHS by Buena Vista Home Video, in 1999 on VHS and in 2001 on DVD by Anchor Bay Entertainment; it was re-released in 2004 by Disney DVD with the "Walt Disney Pictures Presents" logo, making this the first time that Disney has openly associated with the film.

+Reception

-Midnight Madness was rated PG—only the second film from the Disney company to receive anything other than a "G" (the first was The Black Hole).
-Although produced by Disney, the company's name did not appear on the credits.
+Midnight Madness was rated PG, only the second film from Disney (after The Black Hole) to receive anything other than a G. The film was produced by Walt Disney Productions, but was not released under the Disney name, due to its more adult themes.

-The film only experienced a limited release, and garnered bad reviews.
-Roger Ebert, in his review, expressed disappointment at the film, as he was a fan of the early work of Nankin and Wechter.
-It ultimately grossed $2.9 million in the North American box office.
+It had a limited release and bad reviews.
+Roger Ebert expressed disappointment at the film as he was a fan of the early work of Nankin and Wechter.

-The film lost Disney a reported $4.5 million.
+It grossed $2.9 million in the North American box office; additionally, Disney lost a reported $1.6 million.

-After a 2001 DVD release from Anchor Bay Entertainment, Midnight Madness was re-released in 2004 by Disney DVD with the "Walt Disney Pictures Presents" logo—the first time that Disney has officially associated itself with the film.

 Legacy

+The film was novelized in the 1980 paperback of the same name by Tom Wright.

 Midnight Madness has inspired many spin-offs and other Alternate Reality Games (ARG).
-Among some of the more popular recreations are:
+Live recreations include: